seanyoung/hyperledger-hip/HIPs/solang.md

 # Abstract

 Solang is a portable compiler for the Solidity language that targets Solana, Substrate (Polkadot), and ewasm.
-It is written in rust, and uses the llvm libraries as a compiler backend.
+It is written in rust, and uses the LLVM libraries as a compiler backend.

 # Context